 Card-not-present fraud is a type of credit card scam in which a defrauder uses someone else’s compromised card information to make a remote purchase.
 Because both the card and cardholder aren’t physically present (and fraudsters often steal complementary information like the CVV and billing address), it can be difficult for merchants to verify the purchaser’s identity.

-The UK Cards Association suggests several ways to protect against CNP fraud, — you can read more about how Square implements these suggestions and works to keep businesses safe here.
+As a business owners, there are several ways to protect against CNP fraud — you can read more about how Square implements these suggestions and works to keep businesses safe here.
 These security services add additional steps to customer’s shopping experience where the Card Verification Value (CVV) and billing address are cross checked before an order is finalised.
 If this information does not match the information provided by the customer, the order can be blocked.

 An address verification system (AVS) is an effective way to verify the address of the person claiming to own the credit card.
 The system checks the billing address of the credit card provided by the customer with the address on file at the credit card company.
 This is why most payment processors, including Square, will ask you to verify your customer’s billing address before authorising a CNP charge.